amuerta/hch/README.md

 Things i wanna do for hc.h or just as stand alone header in this repo

+- stack - append elements of dynamic size onto a "stack"
 - tree node operations like in linked lists li_append_children()
 - format.h - for colored output in both ANSI compliant and Win32 enviroments
 - profile.h - simple clock struck for measuring performance in scopes